Transparently Multicultural

 🇩🇿 🇫🇷

-Her father even bought a candy-red baby grand in the hope of enticing Anaïs into playing the piano.
-They begged her to come with them to classical music concerts (they had a box for her and her boyfriend, which they had never seen) and to Molière and Shakespeare plays at the Comédie Française.
+Alfred even bought a candy-red baby-grand in the hope of enticing Anaïs into playing the piano.
+They begged her to come with them to classical music concerts (they had a box for her and her boyfriend, who they’d never seen) and to Molière plays at the Comédie Française.

 Determined to resist their cultural imperialism, Anaïs slammed her bedroom door and turned up Megadeath on her small but very powerful speakers.